Benjamin144/Europe-s-Favorite-Stadiums/README.md

 -   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to find the new programming challenges or hackathons.
+    1. As a Returning Visitor, I want to find out more about  the organisations brand and social awareness

-        1. This is in development but links to blog sites on the 'Say Hello page was intended for this purpose.
+        1. Would like to see alot of membership engagement and available content in the form of popular posts, blog posts, various articles, and newsfeeds
         2. As the purpose of the site goals are not consistent at this early stage nevertheless will be introduced in the future.

     2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.